lowrycode/table-tennis-league/README.md

 - **Visitors** seeking to learn about what table tennis clubs and competitions are available in the area.
 - **League Players** who want to view information about fixtures, results, tables, stats and possibly submit match results.
 - **Club Admins** who want to manage club information, players and teams.
-- **League Admin** who is the overall website administrator and wants to assign fixtures, approve results, approve club information and manage user permissions
+- **League Admin** who is the overall website administrator and wants to assign fixtures, approve results, approve club information and manage user permissions.

 # User Experience Design